Financial Aid and Tuition Information

 - Price of attendance

-To view tuition, fee, and room & board charges, select the appropriate link below.
+To view tuition, fee, and room and board charges, please visit the cost of attendance page.

 - Net Price Calculator

-The Net Price Calculator is designed to give first time full time freshman an early estimate of how much and what type of financial aid they might qualify to receive.
+The Net Price Calculator is designed to give first time full time first-year students an early estimate of how much and what type of financial aid they might qualify to receive.

 - Withdrawal and Refunds